Xeparrot/xeparrot/documentation/source/source/index.html.md

 ## Running Mix

-Mix is a configuration layer on top of Webpack, so to run your Mix tasks you only need to execute one of the NPM scripts that is included with the default laravel-modules package.json file
+Mix is a configuration layer on top of Webpack, so to run your Mix tasks you only need to execute one of the NPM scripts that is included with the default laravel-xemodules package.json file

 ```text
 // Run all Mix tasks...